A Survey of Circuit Foundation Model: Foundation AI Models for VLSI Circuit Design and EDA: Foundation Model as a Circuit Decoder

 \subsection{LLMs for Analog Circuit Design.}

 While most research on LLMs for hardware design has focused on \emph{digital} VLSI circuits, recent studies have started exploring LLM's potential in \emph{analog circuit design}.
 Unlike digital design, which follows well-defined logic rules, analog circuits typically require tuning and optimization based on human expertise, making LLM-assisted automation more challenging.
 A summary of existing works is provided in~\Cref{tab:llm-analog}.
 These studies introduced LLM-powered frameworks targeting different analog circuit types, such as power converters and amplifiers, focusing on knowledge-based reasoning, topology synthesis, and circuit optimization.
 These approaches aim to enhance the efficiency of analog design, addressing its inherent complexities.
+LLM-based solutions for analog circuit design mainly focus on two important aspects: \emph{(1) topology generation} and \emph{(2) optimization}.